Practical Nursing

 Thanks to Northern’s two-year Practical Nursing diploma, you’ll be ready to start the healthcare career you’ve always dreamed of.

-And – from minor scrapes to complex health challenges, and even palliative care – you’ll gradually develop a holistic approach to nursing, and the capacity to provide care and comfort to patients with varying conditions at all stages of life.
+And – from minor scrapes to complex health challenges, mental health and even palliative care – you’ll gradually develop a holistic approach to nursing, and the capacity to provide care and comfort to patients with varying conditions at all stages of life.

 At every step along the way, you’ll practice new skills within our state-of-the-art training facility.
 And you’ll top it all off with an eight-week placement that marks the official start to your career as a caring and competent practitioner.